905132553/Curva/README.md

 It is not intended to be an engineering software.
 However, it may serve as the motion designer for an engineering application which requires delicate motion control of a moving object, and as the basis to perform further analysis of the dynamics of the system.

-  such an application may include:
+  Such an application may include:
 - robotic arm
 - electric cam
 - physical cam-follower